John Stewart, 7th Earl of Galloway: Early life

 John Stewart was the eldest son and second child of Alexander Stewart, 6th Earl of Galloway (c.
 1694–1773) and his, second wife, Lady Catherine Cochrane.
 His older sister, Lady Susanna Stewart (d.
 1805), married Granville Leveson-Gower, 1st Marquess of Stafford.
 His other siblings included Admiral the Honourable Keith Stewart of Glasserton (1739–1795), Lady Margaret Stewart (d.
 1762), Lady Charlotte Stewart (d.
 1818) who married John Murray, 4th Earl of Dunmore, Lady Catherine Stewart (b. c.
 1750), and Lady Harriet Stewart (d.
 1788) who married Archibald Hamilton, 9th Duke of Hamilton.

 His paternal grandparents were James Stewart, 5th Earl of Galloway and Catherine (née Montgomerie), a daughter of Alexander Montgomerie, 9th Earl of Eglinton.
 His mother was the youngest daughter of John Cochrane, 4th Earl of Dundonald.

 Career

-He was elected one of the representative peers, representing the Peerage of Scotland in the House of Lords, in 1774 and sat there until the 1790s.
+He was elected one of the Scottish representative peers, in the House of Lords, in 1774 and sat there until the 1790s.
 From 1783 until his death he was a Lord of the Bedchamber to King George III.